Med-91/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21-reverse  => this script will reverse its input.

-22-users_and_homes => this scriptdisplays all users and their home directories, sorted by users.
+22-users_and_homes => this script displays all users and their home directories, sorted by users.

+100-empty_casks => this script finds all empty files and directories in the current directory and all sub-directories.

+101-gifs => lists all the files with a .gif extension in the current directory and all its sub-directories.

+102-acrostic => this script decodes acrostics that use the first letter of each line.

+103-the_biggest_fan => parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.